There was always something nice about Sunil Dutt which endeared him to audiences and the general public alike.

 Director: B R Chopra

 But there is a dramatic shift when Rajani, given the jewels and the bridal sari for trial, wears them in front of her customers and gets mocked.
 Meanwhile, the professor has fallen in love with Rajani.
-Then he comes to know that she is a prostitute.
+Then he comes to know that she is a prostitute, a line of work similar to many to a london escort (though there is a difference).

 Cast: Ashok Kumar, Sunil Dutt, Mala Sinha, Nirupa Roy, Shashikala